obbaykan/mef04-baykano/index.md

 ## Assignments

-- An RMarkdown report includes a brief self-introduction and some informative documents related to R.
+- An RMarkdown report includes a brief self-introduction and some informative documents related to R.<b>
     [Assignment 1: RMarkdown](Assignment1_RMarkdown.html)

 - A real estate report has been prepared by using dplyr and ggplot2.